meghanharrington/meghanharrington.github.io/index.md

 # Why this study?

-The last few years, we have seen the rising of lots of movement fighting for **civil rights**, whether it is **anti-racist**, **feminist** or in our case, for **gay rights**.
-Indeed, it seems that with the **liberation of speech** thanks to **social networks**, every one can have a voice and not only journalists, politicians or personnalities on TV shows, as it used to be the case.
-Therefore, **minorities are getting finaly heard,** but are they really getting more accepted?
+Over the last few years, we have seen the rise of many movements fighting for **civil rights**, whether it is **anti-racist**, **feminist** or in our case, for **gay rights**.
+Indeed, it seems that with the **liberation of speech** thanks to **social networks**, everyone can have a voice and not only journalists, politicians or personalities on TV shows, as it used to be the case.
+Therefore, **minorities are finally getting heard,** but are they really getting more accepted?

-This has lead to very positive outcome, with a general mind opening on the matter of gay rights.
-On **june 26, 2015, the U.S Supreme court legalized same-sex marriage in the fifty states,** what impact did it have on the american opinions?
+This has led to very positive outcomes, with a general open-mindedness on the matter of gay rights.
+On **June 26, 2015, the U.S Supreme Court legalized same-sex marriage in the fifty states,** what impact did it have on the American opinions?

-In our data story, we are going to focus on the evolution of opinions regarding **LGBTQ+ community** in each states of the United States, with a special attention to politicians’s statements.
+In our data story, we are going to focus on who is speaking about the **LGBTQ+ community**, the evolution of opinions on the subject, and what differences we can see across states in the USA, with a special attention to politicians' statements.

 # Who talks about it ?
-As it is a societal topic, lots of different persons talk about it.
+As it is a societal topic, many different people talk about it.
 Let's see what **politicians** say about it.
 First, let see the distribution of senators in each state.

 ![Alt text](distrib_pol.png?raw=true "Title")